-Why do we allow our fears to hold us hostage and what is the root cause of them?
+Why do we allow our fears to hold us hostage?

 According to the Merriam-Webster dictionary, the definition of fear is "an unpleasant often strong emotion caused by anticipation or awareness of danger."
 Many of us have doubts that fester into insecure emotions.
 In most cases, disbelief turns into fear.

 Why do we allow our fears to hold us hostage?
 What is the root cause of them?
-How can we conquer those emotions?
+How can we conquer these emotions?

 The first thing you must do is face your fears, head-on!
 I confronted my fears by practicing journaling as a way to identify fear when I encountered it.
 Keep in mind, journaling your reactions for a few weeks to detect patterns is essential.
 These patterns indicate when those emotions occur, how often, and what situations trigger those fears.